ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 change more frequently.
 -->

-To solve these issues, this document introduces a new mechanism by using the `multipart/related` media type defined in [](#RFC2387).
-The overview of this new mechanism is as follows:

-- The ALTO server define an ALTO information resource providing the `cost-type-names` capability including "path vector" mode.
-This ALTO information resource still uses the `application/alto-costmapfilter+json` or `application/alto-endpointcostparams+json` as the accept input parameter.
-This ALTO information resource specifies the `media-type` as `multipart/related` with a parameter `type=application/alto-costmap+json` or `type=application/alto-endpointcostmap+json`, which means the response of this resource is a `multipart/related` message with the root resource of a cost map or an endpoint cost map.
+ This design addresses the two issues as the following:

+- To address the first issue, the multipart/related media type includes the type parameter to allow indication of the root object.
+For example, to indicate a cost map service, the `media-type` will be `multipart/related` with a parameter `type=application/alto-costmap+json`; to indicate an endpoint cost map service,  the parameter will be`type=application/alto-endpointcostmap+json`.
+This design is highly extensible.
-- When retrieving this information resource, The ALTO client still sends the filtered cost map request or endpoint cost service request.
-- The ALTO server sends the response as a `multipart/related` message.
-The body of the response includes two parts: the first one is a cost map or an endpoint cost map; the second one is a property map associated to the first map.
+  The entries can still use the `application/alto-costmapfilter+json` or `application/alto-endpointcostparams+json` as the accept input parameters, and hence the ALTO client still sends the filtered cost map request or endpoint cost service request.
+The ALTO server sends the response as a `multipart/related` message.
+The body of the response includes two parts: the first one is the media type according to the `type` parameter; the second one is a property map associated to the first map.
-- Each part of the `multipart/related` response message has the MIME part header information including `Content-Type` and `Resource-Id`.
+- To address the second issue, each part of the `multipart/related` response message has the MIME part header information including `Content-Type` and `Resource-Id`.
 The ALTO client can subscribe the incremental update (see [](#I-D.ietf-alto-incr-update-sse)) for each part separately by using the `Resource-Id` header.

-In this way, a response can contain both the path vectors in a filtered cost map (or endpoint cost map) and the associated ANE Property Map.
+FIXME: In this way, a response can contain both the path vectors in a filtered cost map (or endpoint cost map) and the associated ANE Property Map.
 The media types of the cost map and the property map can still be retrieved from the response.
 The interpretation of each media type in the `multipart/related` response is